doronharitan/autoencoder/README.md

 What we wanted to achive
-what we chose to look on and why, what was the results. what question it rises - regarding how the code changes with time add analysis woth diffrent colors and than add body prediction add transfer and etc
+what we chose to look on and why, what was the results. add analysis woth diffrent colors

+what question it rises -
+1. regarding how the code changes with time, how it learns to map the featuers
+2. regarding what happens if I will extract the feature using dim reduction teqnicques like umap and pca instead of the encoder will the network learn?
+3. what happen if I will change the task will the new network learn the same map? and than add body prediction add transfer and etc
  #######explain about the fc2 option
- ######add what is the requirments of the metadata format
+ ######add what is the requirments of the metadata format. what is the datapoints labels that I have